jdbohrman-tech/alt-veilid/RELEASING.md

 ## Introduction

 This guide outlines the process for releasing a new version of Veilid.
-The end result is an update of the package repositories and Pypi.
+The end result is an update of the Deb/RPM package repositories, Crates.io, and Pypi.

 ## Create a Gitlab Release